 Table 1.
-Coupling states and residual oxygen consumption in mitochondrial preparations in relation to respiration- and phosphorylation-flux, J{kO_2} and J{P} , and protonmotive force, pmf.
+Coupling states and rates, and residual oxygen consumption in mitochondrial preparations.
+Respiration- and phosphorylation-flux, J{kO_2} and J{P} , are rates, characteristic of a state in conjunction with the protonmotive force, pmF.
 Coupling states are established at kinetically-saturating concentrations of fuel substrates and O_2 .

-State $oldsymbol{J{ ext{kO}2}}$ $J{\mathrm{P}}$ pmf Inducing factors Limiting factors LEAK L; low, cation leak-dependent respiration 0 max. back-flux of cations including proton leak, proton slip J{P} = 0: (1) without ADP, L(n); (2) max.
-ATP/ADP ratio, $L(T)$; or (3) inhibition of the phosphorylation- pathway, $L(Omy)$ OXPHOS P; high, ADP- stimulated respiration, OXPHOS-capacity max. high kinetically- saturating [ADP] and $[P_i]$ J{P} by phosphorylation-pathway capacity; or $J{\mathrm{kO}2}$ by ET-capacity ET E; max., noncoupled respiration, ET-capacity 0 low optimal external uncoupler concentration for max. $J{\text{O2},E}$ $J{ m kO_2}$ by ET-capacity ROX Rox; min., residual O 2 consumption 0 0 $J{O2,Rox}$ in non-ET- pathway oxidation reactions inhibition of all ET- pathways; or absence of fuel substrates
+State Rate $J{ m kO_2}$ $J{ m P}$ pmF Inducing factors Limiting factors LEAK L low, cation leak-dependent respiration 0 max. back-flux of cations including proton leak, proton slip $J{P} = 0$: (1) without ADP, L(n); (2) max.
+ATP/ADP ratio, $L(T)$; or (3) inhibition of the phosphorylation- pathway, $L(Omy)$ OXPHOS P high, ADP- stimulated respiration, OXPHOS- capacity max. high kinetically- saturating [ADP] and [P i] $J{\rm Ps}$ by phosphorylation-pathway capacity; or $J{ m kO_2}$ by ET-capacity ET E max., noncoupled respiration, ET-capacity 0 low optimal external uncoupler concentration for max. $J{0:2,E}$ $J{ m kO^2}$ by ET-capacity ROX Rox min., residual O_2 consumption 0 0 $J{O2,Rox}$ in non-ET-pathway oxidation reactions inhibition of all ET- pathways; or absence of fuel substrates

-To provide a diagnostic reference for respiratory capacities of core energy metabolism, the OXPHOS-capacity is measured at kinetically-saturating concentrations of ADP and P_i .
+To provide a diagnostic reference for respiratory capacities of core energy metabolism, the OXPHOS-capacity is measured at kinetically-saturating concentrations of ADP and P_i.
 The ET- and phosphorylation-pathways comprise coupled segments of the OXPHOS-system.
 By application of external uncouplers, ET-capacity is measured as noncoupled respiration.
-Compared to OXPHOS capacity, the oxidative ET-capacity reveals the limitation of OXPHOS-capacity mediated by the phosphorylation-pathway.
+Compared to OXPHOS_capacity, the oxidative ET-capacity reveals the limitation of OXPHOS-capacity mediated by the phosphorylation-pathway.
 The contribution of intrinsically uncoupled O_2 consumption is studied by preventing the stimulation of phosphorylation either in the absence of ADP or by inhibition of the phosphorylation-pathway.
 The corresponding states are collectively classified as LEAK-states when O_2 consumption compensates mainly for ion leaks, including the proton leak.
 Defined coupling states are induced by: (1) adding cation chelators such as EGTA, binding free Ca^{2+} and thus limiting cation cycling; (2) adding ADP and P_i ; (3) inhibiting the phosphorylation-pathway; and (4) uncoupler titrations, while maintaining a defined ET-pathway state with constant fuel substrates and inhibitors of specific branches of the ET-pathway.